 6. Manage Capital Gains and Losses

 Do you dabble in the market or have stocks tucked away in taxable accounts?
-If so, you might be able to reduce your adjusted gross income—and, thus, your provisional income—through careful management of those assets.
+If so, you might be able to reduce your AGI—and, thus, your provisional income—through careful management of those assets.

 One way is to hold on to appreciated stocks and other capital assets if your provisional income is close to one of the threshold amounts that can trigger a greater portion of your Social Security income being taxed.
 Pushing the sale of those assets to the following year will also push back the infusion of capital gain into your gross income.
 If that means you end up holding an asset for more than one year, you’ll also benefit from lower capital gains tax rates.